crossplane/docs/content/knowledge-base/guides/troubleshoot.md

         }
     ]
     ```
-6. Notice the last element in the array does not have a name.
-When a resource in composition fails validation, the resource object is not created and will not have a name.
-For this particular issue, we need to specify the namespace for the IRSA resource.
+6. Notice the last element in the array doesn't have a name.
+When a resource in composition fails validation, the resource object isn't created and doesn't have a name.
+For this particular issue, you must specify the namespace for the IRSA resource.

-#### Composition Definition
+#### Composite resource definition

-Debugging Composition Definitions is similar to debugging Compositions.
+Debugging Composite Resource Definition (XRD) is like debugging Compositions.

-1. Get XRD
+1. Get the XRD

     ```bash
     kubectl get xrd testing.awsblueprints.io

     NAME                       ESTABLISHED   OFFERED   AGE
     testing.awsblueprints.io                           66s
     ```
 2. Notice its status it not established.
-We describe this XRD to get its events
+You describe this XRD to get its events.

     ```bash
     kubectl describe xrd testing.awsblueprints.io